NSHipster/articles/2014-07-14-nsoperation.md

 > QoS appears to use the [XNU kernel task policy feature introduced in Mac OS X 10.9](http://www.opensource.apple.com/source/xnu/xnu-1456.1.26/osfmk/mach/task_policy.h) under the hood.

 The following enumerated values are used to denote the nature and urgency of an operation.
-Applications are encouraged to use the select the most appropriate value for operations in order to ensure a great user experience:
+Applications are encouraged to select the most appropriate value for operations in order to ensure a great user experience:

 ### NSQualityOfService